varvar/roulette/README.md

 ### SOCKET.IO API Reference

-Connection to socket API requires JWT token and socket server URL should look like this:
+***Connection to socket API requires JWT token and socket server URL should look like this:

 https://mroulette.herokuapp.com/?token={JWT token}

+***Server emits everything to "messages" channel, so all connected clients should listen to this channel.

 #### Blast ####

+Emit message to all clients except sender